peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-This number, converted to a byte (from 0 to 255).
-Returns 0 if this value is infinity or not-a-number.
+A byte (from 0 to 255).

 ### ToDecimal

     public System.Decimal ToDecimal();

-Converts this value to a  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
-Currently, converts this value to the precision and range of a .NET Framework decimal.
+Converts this value to a `decimal` under the Common Language Infrastructure (usually a .NET Framework ecimal).
+Currently, converts this value to the precision and range of a NET Framework decimal.

 <b>Return Value:</b>

-A  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
+A `decimal` under the Common Language Infrastructure (usually a .NET Framework ecimal).

 ### ToDouble